adin11/Mumbai-Property-Price-Estimator/README.md

 2. The Western and southern belt of mumbai has high property prices as compared to others.
 3. The Northern Belt of mumbai has affordable and less property prices.
 4. The Maximum No property were listed from bhandup, andheri, Mulund.
-5. Feature engineering, especially `price_per_sqft` and target encoding for `location`, significantly boosted model accuracy and reduced margin of error.
+5. Feature engineering, especially `area per bedroom` and target encoding for `location`, significantly boosted model accuracy and reduced margin of error.
-6. After feature engineering and fine-tuning, XGBoost achieved **99% R² score** and **1% error margin**, making it ideal for real-time price prediction.
+6. After feature engineering and fine-tuning, XGBoost achieved **99% R² score** and **6% error margin**, making it ideal for real-time price prediction.

 ## Technical Details